 The Emperor was able to invent a new device that could be fitted to the Dalek’s backs that could allow them to move outside as it allowed them to pick up power from the city.
 However even with this the creatures could still only move on flat ground.
 They needed hover devices that could allow them to fly over rough terrain.

 A few of the Thals managed to escape from the Dalek city, though most of them were hunted down by the Daleks, a few managed to evade them and were eventually able to build a new base underground away from the Daleks.

 The Daleks meanwhile were able to construct transolar discs that could allow them to fly high above the ground.

 The biggest flaw in the Dalek design is fixed.

 Just as the Thals had underestimated the Daleks then the Daleks had now underestimated the Thals.
 The Thals would wait underground.
-They were not striking out against the Daleks out of pacifism, but simply because they knew that they were in no position to threaten them.
-Thus they bided their time waiting for the right moment to strike back against the Daleks.
+They were not, not striking out against the Daleks out of pacifism, but simply because they knew that they were in no position to threaten them.
+Thus they bided their time waiting for the right moment to fight back against the Daleks.